 He has performed with a variety of acclaimed musical ensembles, including performances with the Illinois Symphony, Toledo Symphony, Lansing Symphony, and Lancaster Festival Orchestra (OH).
 He has been featured as a concerto soloist with the Town & Country Symphony Orchestra (MO) and the Saint Louis Civic Orchestra, and recently performed the world premiere of a concerto for marimba and wind quintet by Dr. Zachary Cairns.
 He has shared the stage with artists ranging from the Beach Boys to soprano Christine Brewer.

 Dr. Barudin can be heard on several commercially available CD's, including the Grammy-winning “Songs of Innocence and Experience”, composed by William Bolcom and conducted by Maestro Leonard Slatkin.
 Other CD appearances include performances with the University of Michigan Symphony Band, the University of Michigan Percussion Ensemble, and the Bassoon Chamber Music Composition Competition.
 He has worked with several important composers, collaborating closely with Michael Daugherty for his timpani concerto “Raise the Roof” and Bright Sheng for his marimba concerto “Colors of Crimson”.
-He has also worked with noted composers David T. Little, Kristen Kuster, and David Biedenbender.
+He has also worked with noted composers David T. Little, Kristin Kuster, and David Biedenbender.

 He is currently an Associate Professor of Music at Lindenwood University in St. Charles, MO where he coordinates the percussion studio and directs the LU Symphony Orchestra.
-He also is an Adjunct Professor of Music at St. Charles Community College, where he teaches applied percussion, and on the faculty of Webster University’s Community Music School.
+He is an Adjunct Professor of Music at St. Charles Community College, where he teaches applied percussion, and on the faculty of Webster University’s Community Music School.
 He has served on the faculty at Southwest Illinois College and the New England Music Camp in Sidney, Maine.
-Dr. Barudin performs regularly in the St. Louis area and throughout the Midwest, frequently performing with Winter Opera St. Louis, the Gateway Festival Orchestra, Chamber Project STL.
+Dr. Barudin performs regularly in the St. Louis area and throughout the Midwest, frequently performing with Winter Opera St. Louis, the Gateway Festival Orchestra, Chamber Project STL, and the Illinois Symphony.
 He received his DMA and MM degrees from the University of Michigan, and his BS in Music Education from Penn State University.
 His primary instructors were Dan Armstrong, Gifford Howarth, Michael Udow, and Joseph Gramley.